cap-js/docs/java/working-with-cql/query-execution.md

 ```
 :::

-The following section introduces both modes using the CDS model and query below:
+The next two sections introduce both modes using the following CDS model and query:

 ```cds
 entity Books {